Insurrection: An American Future - A work of speculative fiction by Jason Tester

 Oro en Paz, Fierro en Guerra

-Through a haze of smoke and tear gas, a protestor raises the unofficial ‘Fog & Gold’ flag of San Francisco, a symbol of defiance on a night of widespread insurgency.
+Through a haze of smoke and tear gas, a protestor raises the unofficial ‘Fog & Gold’ flag of San Francisco, a symbol of local pride on a night of widespread insurgency.
 Hours earlier, resistance fighters crippled military communications, leaving troops disoriented and retreating.
 Whether this marks a turning point or a fleeting triumph remains to be seen.

-“She lifted the flag and it hit me: this place doesn't endure, it defies, for hundreds of years.
-Anyone who counts out the people of San Francisco just doesn't know our story or our spirit.”
+“She lifted the flag and it hit me: this place doesn’t endure—it defies, for hundreds of years.
+Anyone who counts out the people of San Francisco just doesn’t know our story or our spirit.”

 About the Project